AGH-CEAI/scene_objects_manager/README.md

-# Scene Objects Spawner
+# Scene Objects Manager

-A Node for spawning objects in MoveIt2 environment with ROS 2 API.
+A Node for object management in MoveIt2 Planning Scene environment with ROS 2 API.

 ---